This post may contain affiliate links.

 Parts of a Friendship Bracelet Pattern

 Pattern preview image.
-The pattern chart will usually include a small preview image at the top of the chart.
+The pattern will usually include a small preview image at the top of the chart.
 This will show you how your friendship bracelet will look when you have completed the project.
 The colors in the preview image correspond to the colors in the chart.
-You may change the colors, or the order of the colors, as you wish.

-Let’s say that they letters across the top read “ABCDDCBA”.
-This means that you will start your bracelet with two strings of color A, two strings of color B, two strings of color C, and two strings of color D in the order specified.
+Let’s say that the letters across the top read “ABCDDCBA”.
+This means that you will start your bracelet with the 8 strings arranged in that particular order.

 Rows.
 On the sides of the chart, you will see numbered lines.
 These numbers indicate the rows of the pattern.